Saturday, 29 October 2011

 He went to the Dr who detected a heart murmur and referred him for tests.

 As Dad left just before Michael was diagnosed, Mike did what he felt he had to do.
 He hid his symptoms.
 Fighting his exhaustion and breathlessness, he dug the garden and emptied the bins and cut the grass.
-He did have to he wanted to do all the things my dad had done.
+He didn't have to, he wanted to do all the things my dad had done.

 He endured two cardiac catheterisations and when the Consultant got the results, the diagnosis was primary pulmonary hypertension and the prognosis was 10-15 years of eventual decline, then death.